 Mick Cooke is a composer who has provided music for international preschool cartoons Zack & Quack, Bitz & Bob, and Boj.
 Before this, he toured the world for fifteen years as a member of BRIT Award-winning indie rock band, Belle & Sebastian.
-We're thrilled that five tracks from his album, Down at the Zoo, are now featured on the Bookbug app(this will open in a new window)!
+We're thrilled that five tracks from his album, Down at the Zoo, are now featured on the Bookbug app!

 How did you get into songwriting for children?

 When I played in Belle & Sebastian, we were approached by an American musician who was putting together a 'Kindie' album by various artists.
 I'd never written a children's song before, but I woke up one morning with a song in my head about monkeys breaking out of a zoo.
 We recorded that song, which turned out to be not only a song for a compilation album ('Colours Are Brighter') but the inspiration for a full album of songs based at the zoo, called 'Down At The Zoo'.
 I wrote the songs for it in a day, pretty much!
 Now I write music for kids' television for a living.
 It's a job I'm thankful for every day.

 Every song I hear, I'll get something from it, even if I'm not conscious of it at the time.
 So I try and listen to as much music as possible.
 I’m not crazy about modern pop music, but I appreciate the production levels.

 What's the best thing about writing songs for little ones?

 The best thing for me is that there are no rules, it's completely open.
 If you're making music for adults, so much has been done before, you've got that hanging over you: 'I can’t do that because that other song does that', or 'this doesn't fit into the genre'.
 There are no genres in children’s music, just music that kids respond to, or not.